KlugerLab/rpca-mkl/README.md

 1. Update the `MKL_INCLUDE` path in the Makefile.
 Make sure the compiler in the `CC` variable is openmp compatible.
 On OS X, for example, you can use homebrew to install libiomp5 for Clang/LLVM.
 Just be sure that it is the compiler being used.
 2. Run  `make` in the `src` folder.
 3. You may need to export the `LD_LIBRARY_PATH` or (on OS X)  `DYLD_LIBRARY_PATH` so that the new executable can find the necessary dynamic libraries in the `lib` folder.
 For example: ` export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/home/user/Downloads/fastPCA/lib"`.

+## References
+This implementation is based on Algorithm 2 of the following paper:

+George C. Linderman, Manas Rachh, Jeremy G. Hoskins, Stefan Steinerberger, Yuval Kluger.
+(2019).
+Fast interpolation-based t-SNE for improved visualization of single-cell RNA-seq data.
+Nature Methods. ([link](https://www.nature.com/articles/s41592-018-0308-4))

+An excellent reference for randomized SVD is the following paper:

+Halko, Nathan, Per-Gunnar Martinsson, and Joel A. Tropp.
+"Finding structure with randomness: Probabilistic algorithms for constructing approximate matrix decompositions."
+SIAM review 53.2 (2011): 217-288.